apache/trafficserver/doc/developer-guide/api/functions/TSTypes.en.rst

       Flag for using the remapped URL as an explicit redirection.
 This can be set by the remap plugin.

+.. type:: TSSecretID

+   Contains the data for a TLS certificate and key.

+   .. member:: const char * cert_name;

+      The TLS certificate name.

+   .. member:: size_t cert_name_len;

+      The length of the TLS certificate name.

+   .. member:: const char * key_name;

+      The name of the TLS key.

+   .. member:: size_t key_name_len;

+      The length of the name of the TLS key.

 .. type:: TSSslX509

     This type represents the :code:`X509` object created from an SSL certificate.